Blog Layout

 Elizabeth Short, infamously known as The Black Dahlia, was a woman whose life was marred with tragedy and despair.
 Born in Boston in 1924, she tasted the bitterness of heartbreak early on when her father committed suicide after losing his business in the Great Depression, leaving her mother to shoulder the burden of raising Betty and her siblings.

-In her teen years, Betty was plagued by severe bronchitis and asthma, conditions so debilitating that they required a lung surgery.
+In her teen years, Betty was plagued by severe bronchitis and asthma, conditions so debilitating that they required lung surgery.
 Then in 1942, Short’s life was once again turned upside down when her mother received a letter from her supposedly deceased father.
 He wasn’t dead after all but had instead chosen to abandon his family and start a new life in California.

 A Harrowing Journey to California

-When Betty turns 18 she moves out to the West Coast to join her father’s new life, but once she leaves home, bad luck seems to follow right behind.
+When Betty turns 18, she moves out to the West Coast to join her father’s new life, but once she leaves home, bad luck seems to follow right behind.
 She moves out of her father’s home just a few weeks after moving in because of their constant fighting.
 You can imagine there’s some tension there between the young woman and the father who pretended to die so he didn’t have to raise her.

 Once she leaves him, she gets a job at Camp Cooke, now Vandenberg Air Force Base.
 There she soon meets an officer and moves in with him.
-But that doesn’t last and before too long she moves out, claiming he abused her.
+But that doesn’t last, and before too long she moves out, claiming he abused her.
 Right after leaving him, she gets arrested in Santa Barbara for underage drinking and then escapes to Miami, Florida.
-Things seem to be looking up for her there when she meets another Air Force officer and this one proposes to her.
+Things seem to be looking up for her there when she meets another Air Force officer, and this one proposes to her.

 Elizabeth Short, The Black Dahlia

 This should be it, her happy ending after a string of bad luck and worse men.
-But her Air Force Officer fiancée dies in a plane crash in August of 1945, a few days before the end of the war.
+But her Air Force officer fiancée dies in a plane crash in August of 1945, a few days before the end of the war.
 Elizabeth is once again on her own.

 The Final Days and Eerie Disappearance

 Her days in Southern California were lean.
-In the final months of her life, Elizabeth Short led a transient lifestyle, frequently moving between hotels, apartments, boarding houses and private homes in Southern California.
-She often managed to stay for free, or paid as little as possible when she couldn't.
+In the final months of her life, Elizabeth Short led a transient lifestyle, frequently moving between hotels, apartments, boarding houses, and private homes in Southern California.
+She often managed to stay for free or paid as little as possible when she couldn't.
 She was always short of money.
 For a month, she shared a small two-bedroom apartment in Hollywood with eight other young women.
 Despite the low rent, she couldn't afford even this and would sneak out to avoid the manager when rent was due.

 Short was known to be elusive, preferring the company of strangers over close friends.
 The last person to see her alive was Robert Manley, a married salesman who gave her a ride from San Diego to Los Angeles.
-At the time, she was staying with a family who had taken pity on her, but who had grown tired of her habits and asked her to leave.
+At the time, she was staying with a family who had taken pity on her but who had grown tired of her habits and asked her to leave.
 Manley came to pick her up.
 He later recounted how she slept in her clothes at a motel and how they did not have sex.
 He helped her check her luggage at the bus station the next day, and she told him she was going to Berkeley to stay with her sister.
-After accompanying her into the hotel lobby of the Biltmore, he left her at 6:30 p.m. on January 9th, 1947 to return to his family in San Diego.
+After accompanying her into the hotel lobby of the Biltmore, he left her at 6:30 p.m. on January 9th, 1947, to return to his family in San Diego.

 Elizabeth Short, The Black Dahlia